10 excellent collaboration tools for remote teams in 2024

 GitLab is an all-in-one DevOps tool that provides pretty much everything you could need, whether it’s scrum boards, authentication, or compliance management.
 You’ll also find all the necessary analytics available on the platform.

 The free plan lets you create an unlimited number of projects.
-Paid plans can cost as little as $29 per month for each user all the way up to $99 per month, per user, if you use the top-shelf plan.
+Paid plans can cost as little as $29 per month for each user.
+There is also an enterprise-level plan available with premium features.

 The GitLab Issue Board is a software project management tool that you can use to plan, organize, and visualize a workflow for a feature or product release.
 You can use it as a Kanban board or a Scrum board.